 Program or Burden Changes

-As shown above, this program has increased the number of measures included in its data collection requirements from 18 quality measures to 19 quality measures beginning with the FY 2017 program.
+As shown above, this program has increased the number of measures included in its data collection requirements, from 18 quality measures to 19 quality measures, based on policies included in the FY 2015 IPPS/LTCH final rule.
 However, the overall burden estimate has decreased by 364,433 hours due to the consideration of sampling methodologies which allow PCHs to report fewer than the full population size for the SCIP, OCM, EBRT, and the HCAHPS survey.

 The number of PCH cases has remained constant.
 For the first program year data indicated approximately 2,479 cases per hospital per year.
-For FY 2017’s burden estimate that number has increased to 5,770 cases per hospital per year.
-The change in burden hours from the first program year went from 68,182 to ~603,000 for the FY 2016 estimate due to the increase in the number of measures included in its data collection requirements and our previous calculation methodology in using “worst case” scenario approach accounting for all cancer cases.
-The burden estimate has decreased significantly to 206,891 hours beginning with FY 2017 due to our policy adoption of sampling methodologies.
+For FY 2015’s burden estimate that number has increased to 5,770 cases per hospital per year.
+The change in burden hours from the first program year went from 68,182 to ~603,000 due to the increase in the number of measures included in its data collection requirements and our previous calculation methodology in using “worst case” scenario approach accounting for all cancer cases.
+The burden estimate has decreased significantly to 206,891 hours beginning with program years covered in the FY 2015 IPPS/LTCH final rule due to our adoption of sampling methodologies.

 The CMS program reduces the reporting burden for quality of care information collected by allowing hospitals to abstract data directly into electronic systems in lieu of submitting paper charts, or to utilize electronic data that they already report to other entities.
 The long-term vision for the PCHQR program is to allow hospitals to submit data directly from their electronic health records, which we anticipate will reduce burden substantially.
 The 2012 Electronic Reporting Pilot (76 FR 74490) is an important step in the transition from paper to electronic reporting.